-Federal and state legislative initiatives to curtail misclassification of Independent Contractors began in the second half of 2007, as noted in an early article on the topic co-authored by one of the publishers.
+Federal and state legislative initiatives to curtail misclassification of Independent Contractors began in the second half of 2007, as noted in an early article on the topic authored by the publisher.
 Cities have also enacted ordinances related to independent contractors.
 The municipal laws are found after the state laws below.

 Some links to the federal bills and state and local laws may no longer be active.
-If you find that a link is no longer active, kindly advise the publishers of this legal blog so we can update the link.
+If you find that a link is no longer active, kindly advise the publisher of this legal blog through the About the Publisher page of this legal blog or by email at ICComplianceLawBlog.

 Federal IC Bills Proposed Since July 2007